GabsEdits/quick-links/README.md

 <div align="center">
   <h1>Quick Links</h1>
-  <p>An easy way to access your quick links from anywhere in the world</p>
+  <p>An easy way to access your quick links from anywhere in the world, securely.</p>
   <small>Powered by <a href="https://vitepress.dev">VitePress</a></small>
 </div>